-As part of Loma Linda University, the Department of Psychology is committed to promoting diversity and fostering inclusion in all aspects of its activities and initiatives.
-Loma Linda University was established by the Seventh-day Adventist church, and the university affirms that Christian principles are incompatible with various forms of discrimination that have divided societies, and that all persons are of equal worth in the sight of God and should be so regarded by all His people.
-Consistent with university policy, the Department of Psychology is committed to equal education and employment opportunities for all, and does not unlawfully discriminate on the basis of race, color, ethnicity, national origin, socioeconomic status, gender identity, sexual orientation, disability, or veteran status in its policies.
+The Department of Psychology is dedicated to operating a diverse, socially equitable, and inclusive environment.
+Loma Linda University was established by the Seventh-day Adventist church, and the University affirms that Christian principles are incompatible with all forms of discrimination that have divided societies, and that all persons are of equal worth in the sight of God and should be so regarded by all His people.
+As a department, we commit to the following:

 - We recognize the value of representation with respect to race, ethnicity, national origin, socioeconomic status, gender identity, sexual orientation, religious beliefs, disability, and other statuses and seek to reflect our increasingly diverse society among our students, faculty, and staff.

 - We strive to maintain equitable, unbiased, and just policies and practices in all aspects of our work including teaching, research, clinical training, and service.

 - We acknowledge the need to engage in ongoing efforts to evaluate, communicate, and cultivate an affirming, supportive, and respectful environment to retain and achieve success for all members of our community.

 Diversity in Clinical Training